Transfer for field trip 5:30 a.m. Walking up to 1/2 mile, standing in unheated blind for up to 2 hours; pre-dawn, freezing temperatures.

 At a local restaurant, we will order brunch from the menu; non-alcoholic beverage included.

-Returning to the hotel, we’ll re-board our bus and return to the Rowe Sanctuary where an Audubon staff educator will give us a lecture on the Sandhill Crane’s behaviors.
+Returning to the hotel to shed some layers of clothing, we'll then re-board our bus and return to the Rowe Sanctuary where an Audubon staff educator will give us a lecture on the Sandhill Crane’s behaviors.
 We’ll then set out on another field trip to “loafing areas” — so called due to the Cranes settling in and feeding, relaxing in surrounding farmer’s corn and grain fields.
 As we angle our way back through farm fields and roads, we have a chance to watch crane behavior in detail.
 Watch for pair bonding activities, dancing, strutting, feeding, resting, and other flock dynamics.

 At a local restaurant, we’ll order from the menu; non-alcoholic beverage included, other beverages available for purchase.